Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 <p dir=rtl><mark>"<b>.I am the Architect</b>"</mark><br /><sup>🎦</sup><i>The Architect</i><br/>Dr. Freud looking character)<br/>(of <i>The Matrix Reloaded</i>, 2003</p>

 *Software architecture*, whatever it means, is formalizable and veritable as a phenomenon, but not as an exercise.
-Complementary factors **disperse the classical figure of architect**:

-ToDo: TAGS and CLOUDs !

 pure abstract nature, fluidity, informality, 24x7 and PLACE ENV availability,

-These complementary agents
+The complementary agents

- **allow** everybody with IT knowledge to participate in every process (from bits to top judgments).
+* **allow** everybody with IT knowledge to participate in every process (from bits to top judgments).
-+ Informality and fluidity do **not** allow to be agnostic of implementation.
+* Informality and fluidity do **not** allow to be agnostic of implementation.
 EXPLAIN !

-Software disperses the classical figure of architect **but wait ...** reputed software providers hire/promote _architects_, they are the central figures at many IT events, there's certification after all!
+and thus  **disperse the classical figure of architect** and put candidates into "player-coach" mode.  **But wait ...**, reputed software providers hire/promote _architects_, they are the central figures at many IT events, there's certification after all!\
-The team of C#.NET, which is the centerfold of my dev, speaks about architects....
+(The team of C#.NET, which is the centerfold of my dev, speaks about architects....)

 First and above all, *software architect* sounds cool and distinguishes one from the crowd of developers<sup></sup>.
 Other titles can be abstract or informal: _expert_, _mastermind_, _dev lord_.
 It makes a good impression on customers and stakehoders.

 <sub>Much profanated DEVeloper where everybody is senior</sub>

-_Jacks of all trades_
+_Jacks of all trades_   ZOOOM in

 Then the title expresses a path of enlightenment of one unchained from the keyboard to draw beautiful top diagrams freed of the digging within dusty codes.